-The Company implements a self-evaluation questionnaire system for all Directors and Corporate Auditors, including Outside Directors and Outside Corporate Auditors, consisting of questions about the composition, operation and resolutions of the Board of Directors, as well as questions regarding the supporting system for the Board of Directors.
-The results of the aggregated responses are shared with the Board of Directors, and are analyzed and assessed with the aim of ensuring the effectiveness of the Board of Directors as a whole.
+The Company implements a self-evaluation questionnaire system for all Directors and Corporate Auditors, including Outside Directors and Outside Corporate Auditors every May, consisting of questions about the composition, operation and resolutions of the Board of Directors, as well as questions regarding the supporting system for the Board of Directors.
+The results of the aggregated responses are shared with the Board of Directors.
+For the self-evaluation questionnaire implemented in May 2020, the Company analyzed the results and confirmed that the effectiveness of the Board of Directors as a whole has been secured.